-As you can see in the infographic, expenses are split into 5 categories:
+As you can see in the infographic, the costs of our Hokkaido rental car are split into 5 categories.

-3. Collision Damage Waiver (CDW) ⇒ optional, having this gives me peace of mind?.
+- Collision Damage Waiver (CDW) ⇒ optional, having this gives me peace of mind.

 The total cost of renting a car for 10 days was ¥42.527, which comes down to ¥4253 (€34/$39) per day.
 Add to this the daily rental fee of the car you would like to rent and you have your total.

-If this seems expensive to you, keep in mind that having a car gives you with the option to:
+If renting a car seems expensive to you, keep in mind that having a car gives you with the option to: